brian-vendia/pwc-workshop/README-Milestone4.md

 ## Collaborate Using the Web Application

 Following the sames steps as in [Milestone 2](./README-Milestone2.md), connect the web application to your Node within the shared Uni.
+Because there are multiple nodes involed, you may need to manually adjust the `share_env.json` file within the `./client_app` directory to point to the correct node in this shared Uni.

 Once the web application is successfully connected, create, update, or delete a Hero or Villain.
 Tell your collaborating participant to confirm your changes are visible through their web application as well.